 Then you must find a faculty thesis advisor who is willing to work with you.
 This is different from your academic advisor (although it can be the same person, if appropriate).
 Thesis advisors must be full-time faculty members in one of the departments included in Social Inquiry (unless an exception is granted by the SI chair).
-You can see affiliated faculty here:
+For a list of affiliated faculty, see page 6.